openhab/openhab-docs/configuration/items.md

 ### Groups

-The Item type _Group_ is used to define a Group in which you can nest/collect other items, including other Groups.
+The Item type *Group* is used to define a Group in which you can nest/collect other Items, including other Groups.
 You don't need Groups, but they are a great help for your openHAB configuration.
 Groups are supported in `sitemaps`, `rules`, `functions`, the `bindingname.cfg` files, and more places.
-In all these places you can either write every single applicable item, i.e. All temperature sensors, or if you have grouped your items, you just use this group instead.
+In all these places you can either write every single applicable Item, i.e. All temperature sensors, or if you have grouped your Items, you just use this group instead.

-On the sitemap, a Group can be included as an Item which is useful to, for example, present a single switch to control multiple lights, or as a Group in which case the sitemap will generate a subframe to display all the members of the Group using their default display parameters.
+On the Sitemap, a Group can be included as an Item which is useful to, for example, present a single switch to control multiple lights, or as a Group in which case the Sitemap will generate a subframe to display all the members of the Group using their default display parameters.

 A Group's state is an aggregation of the states of all its members.
 Sending a command to a Group will cause that command to be forwarded to all the Group's members.